Samuel J. Friedman Theatre: MTC renovation

 In late 2000, MTC proposed taking over the Biltmore and restoring it.
 Biltmore 47 Associates (a consortium headed by the Jack Parker Corporation), which was planning a neighboring apartment building at Eighth Avenue and 47th Street, had planned to renovate the theater and restore it to legitimate use.
 In exchange, the development team could increase their apartment building's floor area ratio by 20 percent.
 The deal required approval from the New York City Department of City Planning.
 MTC development director Andrew Hamingson recalled that the mechanical room was flooded in three feet of standing water.
 Many neighborhood residents supported MTC's renovation but opposed the proposed apartments, upon which Biltmore 47 agreed to reduce the size of its building from 61 to 55 stories.
 The neighboring apartment complex, also known as the Biltmore, was ultimately built as a 51-story structure; the developers had been allowed to build 18 additional stories in exchange for the theater's renovation.

 Initially, MTC predicted that the renovation would cost $18 million, but the costs rose to $27 million after additional damage was discovered.
 Before work started on the theater, Hazard designed a foam model of his proposed modifications and sent it to Meadow, who approved the plans immediately.
-The plans called for making the theater smaller and more intimate by relocating the rear wall, which would also provide a "tower" for MTC functions behind the auditorium.
+The plans called for shrinking the theater's capacity by relocating the auditorium's rear wall, which would also provide a "tower" for MTC functions behind the auditorium.
 To make space for MTC's club facilities, Hazard suggested excavating a basement.
 The renovation started in December 2001, when MTC launched a $35 million fundraising campaign for the theater.
 At the time, MTC had raised $20 million, including $5 million from the city government and $4.65 million from Biltmore 47.
 In addition, Biltmore 47 gave a construction loan of $10.35 million, for a total gift of $15 million.
 The city's share was increased to $6.4 million, while the MTC board gave $12 million.

 Polshek Partnership Architects restored surviving sections of the original theater and EverGreene Architectural Arts restored plasterwork and reconstructed missing parts.
 EverGreene hired 18 plasterers to replace 70 percent of the plasterwork, including 6000 ft of moldings and 2500 ft2 of ornamentation.
 In addition, John Civetta was hired to excavate the basement lounge, and Severud Associates was hired as the structural engineer.
 The theater's steel frame was reinforced, and contractors installed seismographs on the walls to monitor whether the excavations were causing damage.
 The orchestra, balcony, and stairs were reconstructed, with decorative elements being rebuilt to their original designs due to the interior-landmark status.
 The facade, which was not landmarked, received a new canopy and glass doors.
 Barbara Spandorf of Fisher Dachs Associates was involved in redesigning the interior for theatrical use.